craigthomas/CoCo3Java/README.md

     You will need to end your current session and restart in order for the group information to be updated.
 In some cases, you may need to reboot for the group change to take effect.

+To run the emulator, see the section called [Running](#running) below.

 ### Windows

-_Under construction._
+At a minimum, you will need to install the Java Runtime Environment (JRE) 17 or higher.

+1. *Required* - a Java Runtime Environment (JRE) version 17 or higher.
+I recommend using Eclipse Temurin JRE (formerly AdoptJDK) as the software is licensed under the GNU license version 2 with classpath exception.
+The latest JRE builds are available at [https://adoptium.net/en-GB/temurin/releases](https://adoptium.net/en-GB/temurin/releases) (make sure you select _JRE_ as the type you wish to download).
+Run the installer and follow the directions as required to install the runtime.

+To run the emulator, see the section called [Running](#running) below.

 ## Compiling From Source

-_Note this section is optional - this is only if you want to compile the project yourself from source code._

-If you want to build the emulator from source code, you will need a copy of the Java Development Kit (JDK) version 17 or greater installed in to compile the JAR file.
+_Note this section is optional - this is only if you want to compile the project yourself from source code._ If you want to build the emulator from source code, you will need a copy of the Java Development Kit (JDK) version 17 or greater installed in to compile the JAR file.

+### Linux

 For most Linux distributions there is likely an `openjdk-17-jdk` package that will do this for you automatically.
 On Ubuntu and Debian based systems, this is typically:

 ```bash
 sudo apt update
 sudo apt install openjdk-17-jdk
 ```

-For Windows, I recommend using Eclipse Temurin (formerly AdoptJDK) as the software is licensed under the GNU license version 2 with classpath exception.
-The latest JDK builds are available at [https://adoptium.net/en-GB/temurin/releases](https://adoptium.net/en-GB/temurin/releases) (make sure you select _JDK_ as the type you wish to download).

-To build the project, switch to the root of the source directory, and type:
+Next, to build the project, switch to the root of the source directory, and type:

 ```bash
 ./gradlew build
 ```

+The compiled Jar file will be placed in the `build/libs` directory.
+Note that for some components such as joystick detection and control to work correctly, operating-specific steps may be required.
+See the _Requirements_ section above to install necessary sub-systems.

+### Windows

+For Windows, I recommend using Eclipse Temurin JDK (formerly AdoptJDK) as the software is licensed under the GNU license version 2 with classpath exception.
+The latest JDK builds are available at [https://adoptium.net/en-GB/temurin/releases](https://adoptium.net/en-GB/temurin/releases) (make sure you select _JDK_ as the type you wish to download).

-On Windows, switch to the root of the source directory, and type:
+Next, switch to the root of the source directory, and type:

 ```bash
 gradlew.bat build